Customer Success

 • Think hard about what your customers’ needs really are, as opposed to a broad statement that identifies nothing.

-• Create a potential customer training program structure — where each objective could form one module or one section within a larger module.
+• Create a potential customer training program structure—where each objective could form one module or one section within a larger module.

 • Ascertain which training objective should be solved first, which ones will be the easiest or hardest to address and which ones your customers will appreciate most.

-Create learning objectives
+Step 4: Create learning objectives

 Learning objectives are the purpose of creating your training content.
 Not only does it ensure that you don’t end up including irrelevant educational information, but it also gives your customers a clear idea of what they stand to gain when they sign up for your training program.

-Create useful and engaging learning
+Step 5: Create useful and engaging learning

 The level of engagement with your training determines its success.
 While the biggest success driver could be whether the training effectively meets customers’ needs, don't underestimate the importance of creating an aesthetically pleasing and fun learning experience.
-Below are four examples of elearning that motivates customers to learn:
+Below are four examples of eLearning that motivates customers to learn:

 • Scenario-based learning engages customers through an immersive training experience modeled on real-life scenarios rather than theoretical examples.